-There are two different foot plates available.
+There are three different foot plates available.

-- Height adjustable foot plates

-- After loosening the fixing screw

-® with 5 mm

-Allen key.

-- Adjust the height and tighten the fixing screw (B) (5 Nm) into the desired position.

-- Height, depth and angle adjustable foot plates - 1.
-After loosening the fixing screw (F) with 5 mm Allen key. - 2.
-Adjust the depth and angle positions and firmly tighten the fixing screw (£) (12 Nm) into the desired position.
+- Height adjustable foot plates, version 1 - 1.
+Loosening the fixing bolt ® with 10 mm spanner. - 2.
+Adjust into one of four preset positions and tighten the fixing bolt (5 Nm) ® into the desired position. - Height adjustable foot plates, version 2 - 1.
+Loosening the fixing screw ® with 5 mm Allen key. - 2.
+Adjust into one of four preset positions and tighten the fixing screw (5 Nm) ® into the desired position. - Height, depth and angle adjustable foot plates - 1.
+Loosening the screw (F) with 5 mm Allen key. - Adjust into the depth and angle positions and firmly tighten the screw (12 Nm) (F) into the desired position.

-Invacare recommends that footplate adjustment is carried out by an authorized dealer.
+Invacare® recommends that footplate adjustment is carried out by an authorized dealer.

-To ensure a good position of the feet, two types of straps can be provided; the heel strap (serial) and the calf strap (optional) attached to the leg rest support.
-Both adjustable by Velcro® fasteners.
+To ensure a good position of the feet the heel strap is attached to the leg rest support and adjustable by Velcro® fasteners.

-3.9 Anti-tipper
+3.8 Anti-tipper